 CLST 153.
-Ancient Greek World Arts and Humanities Group 1 course This course provides a broad survey of Greek history, society, and literature from the mythological origins until the Age of Alexander the Great.
+Ancient Greek World

+This course provides a broad survey of Greek history, society, and literature from the mythological origins until the Age of Alexander the Great.
 Students read widely from Greek primary sources such as Homer, Plato, Herodotus, and Thucydides.
 Not open to students with credit in CLST 253.

 CLST 154.
-Ancient Roman World Arts and Humanities Group 1 course
+Ancient Roman World